 • PhD

-Many doctoral students are funded by various public and private bodies (Ministry of Culture, Fondation Caisse des dépôts ADEME, CIFRE contracts from the association nationale recherche technologie (ANRT) …).
+Doctoral students can apply for funding from various public and private organizations (Ministry of Culture, Fondation Caisse des dépôts ADEME, CIFRE contracts from the association nationale recherche technologie (ANRT) …).

-To be enrolled in a doctoral program, a candidate must hold a national master’s degree or another diploma conferring the grade of master, and have completed a training program establishing his/her aptitude for research.
-Once his or her subject has been defined in conjunction with the thesis director, the student entering the first year of doctoral studies applies for admission to the Doctoral School on which his or her thesis director depends.
+To be enrolled in a doctoral program, candidates must hold a national master’s degree or another diploma conferring the grade of master, and have completed a training program establishing their aptitude for research.

 All ENSAPLV doctoral students are required to register twice: